Rajasthan: Fighter jet crashes near Bikaner, pilots eject safely

 Rajasthan: Fighter jet crashes near Bikaner, pilot ejects safely

 Bikaner, Mar 08: A MIG-21 jet of the Indian Air Force crashed in Rajasthan's Bikaner on Friday afternoon.
-The initial reports suggest that the pilot is safe.
+The plane crashed after it reportedly suffered a bird hit.

 News agency PTI, quoting Bikaner's superintendent of police, reported that the MiG-21 jet crashed in Bikaner's Shoba Sar ki Dhani area.
 A Court of Inquiry has been instituted to look into the accident.